 - Tighten chassis nuts and bolts

 - Check if rubber boots are cracked and need replacement

 - Test electronics, e.g. anti-lock braking system or ABS

 - Read fault codes from the Engine control unit

-Recommended service intervals vary depending on the year, make, and model of a car.
-Other factors that affect how often you should have your car serviced include driving conditions and driver behavior.
+Recommended car maintenance service intervals vary depending on the year, make, and model of a car.
+Other factors that affect how often you should have vehicle preventative maintenance performed include driving conditions and driver behavior.

 Some cars are subject to a lot more stress than others - and as a result need extra care.
 For these situations, there is something called Severe Service Requirements.
-The owners manual will be specific about your car.
+The owner's manual will be specific about your vehicle preventative maintenance schedule.
 It should provide you with time tables for both Regular Service Intervals and Severe Service Requirements.
-If you don’t have the owners manual, you can go online to get one or stop by a dealership and see if they can provide you with one.
+If you don’t have the owner's manual, you can go online to get one or stop by a dealership and see if they can provide you with one.
 You can also contact us and we can get that information for you.